 Key publications:

-For further details please contact Charlotte Williams (charlotte.williams@chem.ox.ac.uk)
+For further details please contact Michael Willis (michael.willis@chem.ox.ac.uk).

 Key publications:

 Xylose-Based Polyethers and Polyesters Via ADMET Polymerization toward Polyethylene-Like Materials.
 (ACS Appl.
 Polym.
-Mater., 2021, 3, 587)
+Mater.
+2021, 3, 5870)

 Useful links: